 Our Lodge meets regularly on the second Sunday of the month and we have over four hundred members.
 Guests are always welcome.
 Membership is open to men and women of Italian as well as non-italian heritage.

 We are a very community-minded lodge and hold numerous fund raisers every year that enable us to contribute regularly to a number of non-profit organizations.
-This is accomplished primarily through two annual golf tournaments and two annual Italian Festivals.
+This is accomplished primarily through Wednesday All You Eat Pasta nights, our annual golf tournament and monthly Drive Thru Italian Fests.

 Our Order stresses the spirit of early Italian immigrants that is embodied in the principles of the Order: Liberty, Equality, and Fraternity.
 We are dedicated to preserving and promoting our Italian heritage and combating negative stereotype images of Italians and Italian Americans.